sobia20/activity-heatmap/README.md

 ```
 docker-compose up
 ```
-Please visit localhost:8080/heatmap to access the visualisation of heatmap and 10.5.0.5:5000/activities to access the json file data from the backend.
+Visit localhost:8080/ to access the visualisation of heatmap and 10.5.0.5:5000/activities to access the json file data from the backend.
 To access all endpoints visit urls below,

 Activity count url: 10.5.0.5:5000/activities/activity_count Maximum pchembl value url: 10.5.0.5:5000/activities/max_pchembl_value